ajwills72/critical-thinking/docs/EvaluatingRiskInteractNotes.md

 Prof. Meadow's error was assuming that two cot deaths in the same family were independent events.
 This is extremely unlikely (shared environment, shared genetics).

+### Key ideas in risk and probability

+This lecture covered quite a lot of ground.
+Here are the key points for your future life:

+1. Two events both happening can never be more likely than one of them happening (Linda example)

+1. The likelihood of a set of _independent_ events all happening is the product of their indvidual probabilities.

+1. If a lot of independent events all have to happen, this is quite unlikely, even if each event is individually very likely (e.g. all birthdays being non-shared in a class of 30).

+1. The number of pairs in a large group is much bigger than you think it is.
+Failing to work out the number of pairs in a group can often lead us to make incorrect predictions about large groups.

+1. Events are not always independent (e.g. the death of Sally Clarke's two children)